top of page

 The Results

+I created clear documentation, ran training sessions and supported the clients through hands-on shadowing to ensure a smooth transition.
 By the end of the engagement, the client's internal teams were fully equipped to own, build on and maintain the platforms independently.

 Previous